optimusmoose/MZTree/msDataServer/README.md

 This work is published under the Gnu General Public License (GPL) v2.
 Please see the LICENSE file at the root level of this repository for more details.

 ## Notice
-Elements of this software are patent-pending.
 For commercial license opportunities, contact Dr. Rob Smith at robert.smith@mso.umt.edu.